-Beware of searching this virus on the Internet!
-There are many local online sources fear mongering and while this certainly is a serious and potentially fatal illness, it can and has been cured.
+Beware of searching for this virus on the Internet!
+There are many local online sources of fear-mongering, and while this certainly is a serious and potentially fatal illness, it can and has been cured.

-In additional to Western medicine, we can also use naturopathic remedies from our Eastern world to slow down the fast-moving progression of the virus.
+In addition to Western medicine, we can also use naturopathic remedies from our Eastern world to slow down the fast-moving progression of the virus.
 Naturopathic treatments may include homeopathics, minerals, flower remedies, essential oils, and herbs.
-At The Pet Beastro we have many ways to prevent and treat the parvovirus that are affordable and truly address the issue at hand.
+At The Pet Beastro, we have many ways to prevent and treat parvovirus that are affordable and truly address the issue at hand.

 Homeopathics considered for this virus would include Aconite, Phosphorus, and Arsenicum Album.

 Aconite – Aconite is always a good remedy to use at the sudden onset of symptoms but is often considered for when stress, chill, fever, and hypersensitivity are involved.

 Phosphorus – Phosphorus is the remedy of choice when there is blood in the vomit and/or stool.
 This remedy can also control gastric symptoms such as vomiting in profuse amounts, severe diarrhea, and nausea.

 Arsenicum Album – Arsenicum Album is the main remedy to help with the early onset stages of diarrhea.
 Arsenicum is often known as the “food poisoning” remedy, so it is easy to picture what set of symptoms your pet is experiencing if you have ever had the joy of eating something that didn’t agree with you.